 Zuora generates a summary of all the data you need to review before you close the accounting period.

 - Refresh the page after a few minutes to view the Accounting Period Summary tab.
+Note that if you have a large volume of data in the accounting period, it might take several hours to generate the trial balance summary.

 - Click Action Needed to view the items, and any other messages about the trial balance.
 The Action Needed tab lists the items that you must clear before you can close the accounting period.
 See Fix trial balance errors for detailed instructions.